Orašac, the birthplace of the Serbian state

 Serbia at the beginning of the 19th century

-Serbia was still under the Ottoman rule at the end of the 18th and the beginning of the 19th century.
+Serbia was still under Ottoman rule at the end of the 18th and the beginning of the 19th century.
 Actually, it was Smederevo pashaluq, later known as Belgrade’s pashaluq.
-So, the people lived modestly in villages, in log cabins with one room and the fireplace in the centre.
+So, the people lived modestly in villages, in log cabins with one room and a fireplace in the centre.
 Only a small number of merchants and craftsmen lived in cities, together with the representatives of the Turkish government.
 The people were burdened with numerous taxes and levies, and the arrogant behaviour of Turkish officials led to growing dissatisfaction.

 By the way, leaders of the Ottoman janissary units in the Belgrade pashaluq were dahias.
 They managed the region independently from the central authorities from 1801 to 1804.
 So, they organized the Slaughter of Princes between 4th and 10th February in Valjevo, i.e. the execution of Serbian elders, princes and priests, to intimidate the people.
 Therefore, it incited the beginning of the First Serbian Uprising.